 About noon on Tuesday, a thick dark cloud was seen traveling over the mountains a little Northwest of this city, accompanied with occasional thundering.
-In a short time hail and rain were pouring down in torrents, the hail continued about 30 minutes, and the rain about one hour longer, during which time the streets and creeks almost resembled rivers.
+In a short time hail and rain were pouring down in torrents, the hail continued about 30 minutes, and the rain about one hour longer, during which time the streets and creeks almost resembled

 After the storm was over everybody wanted to know to what extent the crops were injured.
 A visit to the North field showed little damage done; to the East there was considerable damage to crops.
 The field known as the West field, and the bench under the North hills was all they had in the shape of grain.
 Oats were thrashed out and then washed away, the wheat that was not ripe sufficient thrash, was beaten down and cut off.
 Corn is stripped of almost all its leaves, the stalks are yet standing, but are badly cut up as if rabbits had been eating them.
-Peas are beaten down and the shells look as if an army of chickens had been devouring them, and the peas are bruised very bad.
-The apples that politicia grain, over 50 acres, much would have compared very favorably with Sirs:-Since the publication by any in the county before the storm; came here I weighed only 87 pounds, ed to give them new faith, and put- England on a mission to preach the also a large amount of grain belongand now I weigh 275 pounds.
-What ting the corpse across two sticks, gospel is his office as trustee vacant? ing to residents of Lehi City, who be accomplished, the authorities in- term, in my opinion a vacancy oc- to what extent I do not know.
-The terfered and the remains were again curs.
-Trustees must act for and damage done to residents of Alpine
+Peas are beaten down and the shells look as if an army of chickens had been devouring them, and the peas are are left upon the trees are bruised very much.

+Some may gather from two to five grain, over 50 acres, much would Editors Descret News:

+Sirs:-Since the publication by you of my letter of the 12th inst., the following questions relating to the following questions relating to trustees of district schools have been asked me: